ducakar/TextureReplacer/README.md

 ------------

 * Stock vintage veteran suits don't work.
-* Reflections disable part highlighting of reflective surfaces.
+* Reflections disable part highlighting along reflective surfaces.
-* Atmospheric skybox is not (entirely) reflected.
+* Only the top face of the atmospheric skybox is reflected.
-* Clouds from EVE are not correctly reflected in all situations.

 Change Log